ixtiyoruz/deep_sort_tensorflow/README.md

 <pre>
   bazel build --jobs=12 --config opt --config cuda  --config monolithic tensorflow:libtensorflow_cc.so
 </pre>
+in order to install tensorflow for jetson products which has aarch64 architecture you should follow https://devtalk.nvidia.com/default/topic/1055131/jetson-agx-xavier/building-tensorflow-1-13-on-jetson-xavier/ untill configure finished and then run the command above.

 - according to whereabouts of your tensorflow, please change:
 <pre>
 1. make_ordinary.sh